raja-kumar/Visual-RFT/dataset/README.md

 #### steps to generate the MCQ dataset

-## generate the json file for virft dataset
+## generate the json file for base novel setting to match the virft format
 python test_dataset.py

 ## using the above generated json file, generate the top5 by using llm. for this run,